History of service

 The Legion also understands the sacrifices of military families, the fathers, sons, mothers and daughters who have endured alongside Canadian Veterans.
 The Legion strives to support those families through a range of programs and referral services.

-Honouring and remembering Canada’s Veterans
+Honouring and Remembering Canada’s Veterans

 The Legion acknowledges the end of conflicts and does not commemorate the start of conflicts.
 The most sacred day of Remembrance is Remembrance Day.
 Every year, on November 11, the Legion recognizes all of Canada’s Veterans, serving and retired, and commemorates our Fallen, including the men and women of the Canadian Armed Forces, RCMP, Peace Officers, Merchant Navy, and Reserves.
 On that day, we also honour the families and their losses.